remyneon/remyneon/README.md

 Discord remyneon#8179

 Do these things really get read?
-Surely no-one cares but if you made it this far then you're pretty cool 😎
+Hi if you made it this far!